Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

 2: I suppose they could support govt out of fear as well..
 1: Some, but American's don't fear government.
 They fear loss of social capital and most people have a rightest model of social capital.
-2: Social capital or die? isn't that kind of a human thing?.
+2: Social capital or die? isn't that kind of a human thing?
 1: That's the natural intuitive model humans have all over the world.
-The anomoly is the leftist mode of social capital.
+The anomaly is the leftist mode of social capital.
 It usually requires generations of urbanization to normalize that model and we're still two or three shy of full Babylon.
-2: The leftist perspective isn't breeding?.
+2: The leftist perspective isn't breeding?
 1: They certainly do have a penchant for abortion, don't they?
 My position is
    this: If two people are arguing about the interior decoration theme of the room, you can engage in debate and try and negotiate a diplomatic solution.. or you can set the house on fire and watch them unify to put it out.
 The sooner centralized government is forced to be overtly tyrannical, the sooner we will have the resources to undermine it.
-2: technological resources?.
+2: technological resources?
 1: Mass human involvement and participation.
 It's a big reason I support Clinton.
 2: I get what you're saying but I think you believe something I don't..
 1: She's the primal force of 1960s entitlement special snowflake